-Intel Core i9: Everything we know so far about Intel's hypercharged PC processor
+Intel Core i9: Everything we know about Intel's hypercharged PC processor

 Who should buy Core i9?

-As you might guess from the prices, these chips aren't for everyone.
-You don't remotely need 18 cores and 36 threads unless you're doing resource-intensive multitasking, such as video or gaming.
+As you might guess from the prices, these chips aren’t for everyone.
+You don’t remotely need 18 cores and 36 threads unless you’re doing resource-intensive multitasking, such as video or gaming, or content creation.

 How much will Core i9 cost?